Banner with the text “Intro Snippets” and subtitle “Answer User Questions Instantly” on an orange tech-style background with flowing lines and dots

 Best Practices for Writing Intro Snippets

-• ✅ Use plain, direct language—avoid long-winded intros
+• Use plain, direct language—avoid long wind-ups

-• ✅ Answer the user’s core question within the first 2–3 sentences
+• Answer the primary question within the first 2–3 sentences

-• ✅ Include the keyword or phrase naturally
+• Include the target keyword naturally

 Common Pitfalls to Avoid